Diyigelieren/cline/.clinerules/workflows/extension-release.md

 					<b>Drag and drop improvements:</b> Don't forget to hold shift while dragging files!
 				</li>
 				<li>Added more checkpoints across the task, allowing you to restore from more than just file changes.</li>
 				<li>Added support for rendering LaTeX in message responses.
-(Try asking Cline to show the quadratic formula)</li>
+(Try asking Kline to show the quadratic formula)</li>
 			</ul>
 			<Accordion isCompact className="pl-0">
 				<AccordionItem